Chapter 11: Spiritual Possibilities

 Similarly our solar system and galaxy are connective systems that influence us (much more remotely of course) and are beyond our control, so we can consider them and their holisms as spirits too.
 When swimming in a lake or ocean, we could consider the lake or ocean to be systemic spirits, and the fish that inhabit them could also consider them spirits, were they capable of that consideration.

-Connective systems (and their holisms) such as of individual galaxies or solar systems, suns, oceans or lakes, are participants in the cosmic connective system and contribute to the cosmic holism.
+Uncontained connective systems (and their holisms) such as of individual galaxies or solar systems, suns, oceans or atmospheres, are participants in the cosmic connective system and contribute to the cosmic holism.
 They can be considered visages of the cosmic system, and their holisms as visages of the cosmic holism.
+Contained or constrained connective systems (and their holisms), on the other hand, such as water in a closed bottle or even our own organic minds, are not free to respond unreservedly to the cosmic connective system so they are not visages of the cosmic system, and their holisms not visages of the cosmic holism (to the degree that they are not able to sublimate their containment).

 The serial meanings available to systemic and holistic spirits are necessarily purely connective, set as they are in their host connectives.
 Connective systems and holisms are themselves not able to engage in interaction and specifically cannot engage in architective interaction.